 Supporting URSCA at ESU

-ESU's Student Activity Association (SAA): The SAA offers several sponsorship opportunities to support students striving to gain experience in research, at professional conferences, and within their respective departments.
+- ESU's Student Activity Association (SAA): The SAA offers several sponsorship opportunities to support students striving to gain experience in research, at professional conferences, and within their respective department.

 Internal Research Programs and Events

 - Annual Student Research and Creative Activity Symposium: This event offers both undergraduate and graduate students the opportunity to display the results of their research and creative activity.
 Students can give oral presentations, participate in poster sessions, present original artwork, or give a performance in dance, music, or theater.